Xylopyrographer/STAC/README.md

   + this is the minimum required core version; _older cores will not work_.
 + Arduino IDE version 1.8.19
 + Arduino IDE version 2.0.0-rc8
-+ Visual Studio Code version 1.68.1
++ Visual Studio Code version 1.68.1 (macOS)
     - using Microsoft Arduino extension version 0.4.12
-+ Depending on how support for the ATOM Matrix was added, selecting the M5StickC, M5StickC Plus, or the ATOM MATRIX as the target board should work.
++ Depending on how support for the ATOM Matrix was added, selecting the M5StickC Plus, or the ATOM MATRIX as the target board should work.

 ### Revision History
 **2022-07-01:** Revised arduino-esp32 core compatibility information.
 Added required libraries.<br>